 - Manually run /opt/searchblox/startSearchBlox first (and then CTRL-C to kill after it is up and running) before the “service searchblox start” command is run.

-- By default, there will be one HTTP collection with the root URL http://www.cnn.com, which can be updated if required.
-You can index a collection by clicking the index button from the dashboard or the Index sub-tab.
+- By default there would be one HTTP collection with root URL as http://edition.cnn.com, you can update your root URL if required.
+The collection can be indexed by clicking the index button from dashboard or Index subtab

 - Click on the DashBoard sub-tab under Collections to view the indexing status.

-- Searchblox will run with a free license, by default, which allows you to use one collection only.
-To add another collection, delete the existing one and create another.
+- By default Searchblox would run with free license where you would be able to use one collection only.
+To try another collection you can delete the existing one and create another.

 - Go to http://localhost/searchblox/search.jsp or http://localhost/searchblox/plugin/index.html to start searching.

-- To start the service, use the following commands:
+- To start/stop/restart the service, use the following commands:

 sudo service searchblox start